glasskube/glasskube/README.md

 - 🛠️ **GitOps Ready** with ArgoCD or Flux:
   <br> Seamlessly integrate Glasskube into your GitOps workflow with support for popular tools like ArgoCD or Flux.
 - 📦 **Central Package Repository**:
-  <br> Keep track of all your packages in one central repository, which a [planned](https://glasskube.dev/roadmap/?utm_source=github) feature for custom repositories.
+  <br> Keep track of all your packages in one central repository, with a [planned](https://glasskube.dev/roadmap/?utm_source=github) feature for custom repositories.
 - 🔍 **Cluster Scan** ([planned](https://glasskube.dev/roadmap/?utm_source=github)):
   <br> Introducing the Cluster Scan feature in a future version, which allows you to detect packages in your cluster, providing valuable insights for better management and upgrade paths.
 - 🔐 **Version Pinning** ([planned](https://glasskube.dev/roadmap/?utm_source=github)):
-  <br> With a future version, Glasskube will introduce Version Pinning, gives you control over your package versions.
+  <br> With a future version, Glasskube will introduce Version Pinning, giving you control over your package versions.

 ## 🗄️ Table Of Contents